tangentsoft/pidp8i/src/cc8/README.md

 5. Variables are implicitly `static`, even when local.

 6. Arrays may only be single indexed.
-See `PS.CC` for an example.
+See `PS.C` for an example.

 7. The compiler does not yet understand how to assign a variable's initial value as part of its declaration.
 This: